History > Revolution and Civil War

 All sides in the Russian Civil Wars of 1918-1920 — the Bolsheviks (Reds), the czarist Whites, the Anarchists, the seceding nationalities — had provisioned themselves by the ancient method of "living off the land" - they seized food from those who grew it, gave it to their armies and supporters, and denied it to their enemies.
 The Bolshevik government had requisitioned supplies from the peasantry for little or nothing in exchange.
 This led peasants to drastically reduce their crop production and contribute to a devastating famine.

-Battles between the "Reds" and the "Whites" raged throughout the Volga region and arrived in Norka on April 17, 1918 when the wife of Heinrich Jäger became the first person to lose their life.
+Battles between the "Reds" and the "Whites" raged throughout the Volga region and arrived in Norka on April 17, 1918, when the wife of Heinrich Jäger became the first person to lose their life.

 All sides in the Russian Civil Wars of 1918-1920 — the Bolsheviks (Reds), the czarist Whites, the Anarchists, the seceding nationalities — had provisioned themselves by the ancient method of "living off the land" - they seized food from those who grew it, gave it to their armies and supporters, and denied it to their enemies.
 The Bolshevik government had requisitioned supplies from the peasantry for little or nothing in exchange.
 This led peasants to drastically reduce their crop production and contribute to a devastating famine.

-Battles between the "Reds" and the "Whites" raged throughout the Volga region and arrived in Norka on April 17, 1918 when the wife of Heinrich Jäger became the first person to lose their life.
+Battles between the "Reds" and the "Whites" raged throughout the Volga region and arrived in Norka on April 17, 1918, when the wife of Heinrich Jäger became the first person to lose their life.

-In January of 1919, an uprising occurred against the Bolsheviks in the colonies of Warenburg and Balzer (near Norka).
+In January 1919, an uprising occurred against the Bolsheviks in the colonies of Warenburg and Balzer (near Norka).
 The conflict began over the requisitioning of food and property by the Red Army.
-While the resistance was initially successful, the Bolsheviks responded by sending troops to both villages and 32 people involved in the uprising were killed, including the leaders.
+While the resistance was initially successful, the Bolsheviks responded by sending troops to both villages, and 32 people involved in the uprising were killed, including the leaders.
 One of the Warenburg leaders was hung from the church bell tower for all to see.

-In January of 1919, an uprising occurred against the Bolsheviks in the colonies of Warenburg and Balzer (near Norka).
+In January 1919, an uprising occurred against the Bolsheviks in the colonies of Warenburg and Balzer (near Norka).
 The conflict began over the requisitioning of food and property by the Red Army.
-While the resistance was initially successful, the Bolsheviks responded by sending troops to both villages and 32 people involved in the uprising were killed, including the leaders.
+While the resistance was initially successful, the Bolsheviks responded by sending troops to both villages, and 32 people involved in the uprising were killed, including the leaders.
 One of the Warenburg leaders was hung from the church bell tower for all to see.

 Joanne Krieger provides the following excerpt from the story about her father's experience during the Russian Civil War: